ribugent/dotfiles/README.md

   - Enable stub listener to be integrated with Docker (this solve issues DNS resolutions with custom domains on VPN connections)
 - xorg: Enforce 1080p resolution on my Dell XPS 13 laptop with 4k screen

+### Firewalld

+Enable the firewalld by default, and [integrate the docker interface](https://docs.docker.com/network/iptables/#integration-with-firewalld) the specified zone.

 ### Fish

 Drop-in files for `$PATH` management: